tangollama/cis411_lab2/labreports/LAB.md

 ## Questions
 1. Why would a containerized version of an application be beneficial if you can run the application locally already?
+Containers require less resources and computing power than a traditional virtual machine.
+Another advantage is portability, which means that you can access it through the cloud or different platforms.
+There is also an improved secruity by isolating applications from each other.
 2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?
+Involving a CI solution helps the developer troubleshoot what went wrong and where.
+It highlights where in the code broke it.
+When something breaks you can roll back and fix it.